informidas/vba-basic-documentation/README.md

 hint: The Developer Menu is not viosible by default. if you need to activate it, do the following:
   From the menu choices choose *File* - *Options* - *Customize Ribbon* , then check Developer Option from the column on right.

-Below is a sample of the VBA Editor window that appears when we use one of teh above Options to launch the editor.
+Below is a sample of the VBA Editor window that appears when we use one of the above Options to launch the editor.
 ![VBA IDE](https://github.com/informidas/vba-basic-documentation/blob/master/VBA_IDE.PNG "sample VBA Editor screen")